 “The enzyme activity was reduced to 30% after heating the sample at 70 °C for 15 min (Fig. 2).

 “The enzyme activity was reduced by 30% after heating the sample at 70 °C for 15 min (Fig. 2).”

 Both the sentences appear to be similar and are grammatically correct except for the use of words ‘to’ and ‘by’.
 But only a few can differentiate the information both the sentences convey.
 The first sentence means that the loss of activity is 70 % and the remaining activity is only 30 %, whereas the second sentence means that the activity loss is only 30% and the remaining activity is 70%.
 This kind of error can only be corrected by an expert in the field of biochemistry who will correlate the sentence with the corresponding Fig. 2 to understand what exactly the authors want to say.
 Being an English expert alone does not render one competent language editor in science.

 Our team is a group of several volunteers working as researchers, post-docs, professors, and scientists, who have proven their excellence of language editing by a series of critical assignments in their field and publishing in highly reputed scientific journals.

-Besides this...
-Editing of a manuscript (6000-8000 words) requires minimum 30 work hours.
-Researchers are paid (in developed countries), as an average of 30 US$ per hour, that means editing of each manuscript costs 900 US$, but we do it for you only in 150 US$.
+Besides this, editing of a manuscript (6000-8000 words) requires minimum of 30 work hours.
+Researchers are paid (in developed countries), as an average of 30 USD per hour, which means the editing of each manuscript costs 900 USD, but we do it only at 150 USD.
 You Save 83% money.

 Know more about how do we edit